-By: | updated April 18, 2017 | Print
+By: Chris Bachman | updated April 18, 2017 | Print

 You have your killer idea nailed down.
 Initial funding is in place to allow for startup costs.
 Now you need to make some decisions about how to begin your rollout plan.
 This usually begins with selecting a website developer.

-As much fun as it sounds and as exciting as it can be, getting your website up and running properly is not web-developeralways the cake walk beginning entrepreneurs think it will be.
+As much fun as it sounds and as exciting as it can be, getting your website up and running properly is not always the cake walk beginning entrepreneurs think it will be.
 In fact, this is one area where small missteps in judgment can have huge ramifications on all aspects of your business including burning through your budget, missing launch dates, wrecking marketing plans and possibly killing any chance for further funding.

 As a serial entrepreneur, and now owner of a website development firm, I have compiled a few things every entrepreneur should watch for and consider when deciding who to trust this all important business step to.